 Multiple H1s309.9%

-While 69% of sites correctly use a single H1, the remaining 31% have fundamental structural issues.
-Having no H1 at all -- which 21.1% of sites exhibit -- means the page lacks a clear programmatic title.
-Multiple H1s (9.9%) dilute the primary heading and confuse both screen readers and search crawlers.
+While 69 percent of sites correctly use a single H1, the remaining 31 percent carry fundamental structural problems.
+Having no H1, as 21.1 percent of sites do, leaves the page without a clear programmatic title.
+Multiple H1s (9.9 percent) dilute the primary heading and confuse both screen readers and crawlers.

-Heading level skipping compounds the problem.
-46.2% of all sites jump from one heading level to a non-sequential level (for example, H2 directly to H4, skipping H3).
-This breaks the outline structure that assistive technology uses to help users navigate.
-The average law firm homepage contains 23 heading elements, so a broken hierarchy affects a significant amount of page content.
+Level skipping compounds the problem.
+46.2 percent of all sites jump from one heading level to a non-sequential one, for example H2 directly to H4, skipping H3.
+That breaks the outline assistive technology relies on for navigation.
+The average law firm homepage contains 23 heading elements, so a broken hierarchy reaches a meaningful share of page content.

 Skip navigation links

-Only 91 of 303 sites (30%) include a skip navigation link.
-The remaining 70% force keyboard-only users to tab through every navigation item, dropdown, and utility link on every single page load before reaching the main content.
-On a typical law firm site with 20-40 navigation links, this means 20-40 extra tab presses on every page.
+Only 91 of 303 sites (30 percent) include one.
+The remaining 70 percent force keyboard-only users to tab through every navigation item, dropdown, and utility link on every single page load before reaching the main content.
+On a typical law firm site carrying 20 to 40 navigation links, that is 20 to 40 extra tab presses on every page.

 ARIA landmarks and roles

-ARIA (Accessible Rich Internet Applications) attributes provide additional semantic information to assistive technology.
-While native HTML5 landmarks (main, nav, header, footer) are preferred, ARIA roles fill gaps where HTML semantics are insufficient.
+ARIA (Accessible Rich Internet Applications) attributes add semantic information for assistive technology.
+Native HTML5 landmarks (main, nav, header, footer) are preferred, but ARIA roles fill gaps where the HTML semantics fall short.

-79.5% of sites use at least one ARIA role.
-The average site includes 30.7 ARIA role attributes and 32.8 total ARIA attributes.
-However, the mere presence of ARIA does not guarantee correct usage -- misapplied ARIA can actually make accessibility worse.
+79.5 percent of sites use at least one ARIA role.
+The average site carries 30.7 ARIA role attributes and 32.8 total ARIA attributes.
+The mere presence of ARIA does not guarantee correct usage, however; misapplied ARIA can make accessibility worse, not better.

-The most common ARIA roles found across the 303 sites:
+The most common ARIA roles across the 303 sites:

 button8829%